phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @api tag represents those "Structural Elements" with a public visibility which are intended to be the public API components for a library or framework.
+The @api tag represents those Structural Elements with a public visibility which are intended to be the public API components for a library or framework.
-Other "Structural Elements" with a public visibility serve to support the internal structure and are not recommended to be used by the consumer.
+Other Structural Elements with a public visibility serve to support the internal structure and are not recommended to be used by the consumer.

-The exact meaning of "Structural Elements" tagged with @api MAY differ per project.
-It is however RECOMMENDED that all tagged "Structural Elements" SHOULD NOT change after publication unless the new version is tagged as breaking Backwards Compatibility.
+The exact meaning of Structural Elements tagged with @api MAY differ per project.
+It is however RECOMMENDED that all tagged Structural Elements SHOULD NOT change after publication unless the new version is tagged as breaking Backwards Compatibility.